For the second time on my trip, I would be the only passenger in the First Class Cabin on a long haul flight. Not too shabby!

 Asiana First Class on the 747

-While Asiana Airlines has been introducing a new First Class product, this route between Seoul and Frankfurt on the 747-Combi, it was the old product.
+While Asiana Airlines now has a new First Class product, this route between Seoul and Frankfurt on the 747-Combi, it was the old product.
 That said, service is where Asiana shines, and it was excellent on this sector.
-Although it was my first time on Asiana, the First Class product has been reviewed before here on Upgrd.
-James flew this route in the opposite direction in the same configuration.
-Matthew also flew the Asiana 747 in First Class on a short hop.
-Daniel has reviewed the updated Asiana First Class product on the 777-200ER.
+Although it was my first time on Asiana, James flew this route in the opposite direction in the same configuration.

 Upon arriving on board, I was warmly welcomed and shown to my seat.
 I was relatively late in the boarding process, and this was when I first realized I would be alone in the cabin.
 Since the first class configuration is in the nose of the 747, there was no traffic in front of me.
 It was probably as close as I’ll get to a private jet experience.